julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 .. note::

     The ``requirements.yml`` describe the Python dependencies of IDPConformerGenerator.
-If you are skilled managing python environments you can go on your own.
-Otherwise, you can calmly follow our install instructions.
+If you are skilled managing custom Python environments (recommended) please create a new ``idpconfgen`` conda environment using that file and install the dependencies yourself.
+Otherwise, please follow our express installation instructions below.

+    Creating a new Python environment using ``requirements.yml`` can take between 2-4 minutes;
+    however, the express installation process can take approximately 10 minutes since it will install the ``miniconda3`` package manager as well as all dependencies.

-At the end of the installation process, you will have a ``miniconda3`` directory inside the ``IDPConformerGenerator`` main directory where the whole installation is placed.
+At the end of the express installation process, you will have a ``miniconda3`` directory inside the ``IDPConformerGenerator`` main directory where the whole installation is placed.
 If your ever want to delete ``IDPCG`` from your computer, simply delete the ``IDPConformerGenerator`` directory.

-**To install IDPConfGen**, run the following three commands.
+**Express Installation for IDPConfGen**, run the following three commands.
 Wait until one finishes before running the second one::

     ./install_miniconda3.sh
     source activate.sh
     ./install_deps.sh

-Once this finishes, ``idpconfgen`` is ready to be used.
+Once this finishes , ``idpconfgen`` is ready to be used.
 Go to the :ref:`usage
 <Usage>` and continue from there.

 **Remember** to active the ``idpconfgen`` environment every time you open a